5.10 – Satisfactory Academic Progress

 E. Authority

-This policy is maintained under the delegated authority of the executive vice chancellor for institutional and student success.
+This policy is maintained under the authority of the executive vice chancellor for institutional and student success.

 F. Related Policies